onikienko/chrome-extensions-box/readme.md

 	build.py

 from `build` folder.
-New build will be create in `build/releases` folder.
+New release package will be create in `build/releases` folder.
+You can upload this package to Chrome Web Store.

 By default builder will minify javaScript files from `js` folder with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) (online).
 For build without minification run